It was 2013, and I just finished teaching in Korea.

 I got to host copywriting workshops, work in amazing locations, and meet entrepreneurs from all over the world who were killing it in so many different ways.

 In the last few years traveling and writing, I’m lucky to have:

 Rediscovered my love for inbound marketing.
 (Persuasive long-form content with a killer approach.
 All day.)

 Started helping other writers.

 Found new ways to be creative.

 Now, I’m sure you’ve got plenty going on.
 Let’s team up.

 If you’re interested in working with me, click here.

 Otherwise, feel free to poke around a bit.
-I’ve got some juicy content for anyone who likes strategy and the psychological side of copywriting.
+I’ve got some great content for writers and brands.